ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 5ccbc579-dc22-0def-46a8-9c2e9b502d37   windows-2016-amd64      Windows Server (2016 Standard Edition)                    2018-10-30T06:12:06.59+00:00    available   public
 ```

 {{site.data.keyword.IBM_notm}} has **internal mirrors** to support the {{site.data.keyword.IBM_notm}} images.
 The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as the optional packages associated with the distribution.
-The mirrors are part of the [service endpoints available for {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
+The mirrors are part of the service endpoints available for {{site.data.keyword.vpc_short}} (see details for [Gen 1](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc) and [Gen 2](/docs/vpc?topic=vpc-service-endpoints-for-vpc)).
 There is no ingress cost for reading the mirrors.

 Consider both *updating* the version lists available to the provisioned instances and *upgrading* the installed software from these mirrors.